 To buy or rent, that is the question.
-On one hand, I love to glance over at my collection of physical game disks and smile contently to myself as I browse the titles.
+On the one hand, I love to glance over at my collection of physical game disks and smile contently to myself as I browse the titles.
 On the other hand, there is an abundance of games I would like to play at some point but may never due to prices or lack of copies being sold out in the wild.

 That’s a dilemma I’ve found myself in since dipping my toes into the video game rental waters back in the days of LoveFilm for games.
 For a small price of £14.99 per month, I was able to rent unlimited amounts of movies and games.
 I’d play one and send it back before moving on to the second rental whilst waiting for the first to be swapped.
-The number of games I managed to chomp my way through totaled up to hundreds – almost.
-Surely.
+The number of games I managed to chomp my way through totalled up to hundreds – surely.

 Now I find myself switching between rentals and purchasing physical copies but only when the price is right.
 At a younger age, you always find yourself asking for the latest and greatest, no matter what the price.
 Now in my older and wiser years – I hope – I’ve learned that having something day one isn’t always a necessity.